Skip to main content

 Scope and Contents

-Records of the People's College, Sheffield, together with later information about the College, 1848 to 1912.
+Records of the People's College, Sheffield, together with later information about the history of the College.

-The archive includes records of the College, some published text books, and John Derby's note books, essays, correspondence, notes and papers.
-Also included are some post-closure documents: correspondence, notes, press cuttings and pamphlets relating to the College, assembled by G. C. Moore Smith, Professor of English Language and Literature in the University of Sheffield from 1896 to1924.
+The archive includes records of the College, some published textbooks used for teaching, and College Secretary John Derby's note books, essays, correspondence, notes and papers.
+Also included is material relating to the history of the College after it closed, this includes: correspondence, notes, press cuttings and pamphlets compiled by G. C. Moore Smith, Professor of English Language and Literature in the University of Sheffield (1896 - 1924), for his book The Story of the People's College Sheffield, published 1912.

 For further details of this collection please see the finding aid in the External Documents section below.